Frequently asked questions

 About Business Finance Brokers

-Founded in 2008 by Nadine & Chris, we’ve had the privilege of helping over 3,300 Australian business owners achieve their goals.
-In that time, we’ve helped our client apply for over $350 million in funding.
+Founded in 2008 by Nadine & Chris, we've had the privilege of helping over 3,300 Australian business owners achieve their goals.
+In that time, we've helped our clients apply for over $550 million in funding.
 We started this business because of the challenges we could see business owners facing in navigating the complex world of business planning and finance.
 That has been our north star ever since.

 As a family owned and run business, we care about our clients and their success.
 It's our goal to have you want to become our client for life.